Create a Charming Homemade Snowflake Christmas Ornament

 This year, I thought it would be fun to make our own ornaments.
 Many people create adorable Christmas ornaments out of salt dough.

 These charming snowflake Christmas ornaments were created using a baking soda dough variation.
 My son and I had a wonderful time playing with the dough and creating these.
 He decided to give a few away as gifts to his grandparents.
 He delivered them early, and everyone loved them!

-It's incredible easy to make the dough, you only need three ingredients.
+It's incredibly easy to make the dough, and you only need three ingredients.
 Put on some Christmas music, gather the kids, and get ready for a fun afternoon or evening!

 - Baking soda

 - Glitter (I used a glitter hair gel spray)